 What Exactly is Digital Eye Strain?

-Prolonged exposure to digital devices has resulted in a condition known as digital eye strain or computer vision syndrome.
-This condition encompasses several vision-related problems due to extended screen time on laptops, desktop computers, tablets, e-readers, and cell phones.
+Prolonged exposure to digital devices has resulted in a 21st century condition known as Digital Eye Strain or computer vision syndrome.
+This condition includes several vision-related issues due to extended screen time on laptops, desktop computers, tablets, e-readers, smart watches, and mobile devices.

 • Eye strain redness